puppetlabs/puppet-docs/source/pe/3.7/install_cumulus.markdown

 Before beginning you will also need to gather:

 - The IP address and the fully qualified domain name (FQDN) of your Puppet master server.
-- The FQDN of the network device that you're installing the Cumulus Linux on.
+- The FQDN of the network device that you're installing the Cumulus Linux Puppet agent on.

 ## Install the Cumulus Linux Puppet Agent